a-z-listing/a-z-listing/README.md

 This filter can also be used, by removing entries which are standard $post variables, to limit which top-level pages are used as section identifiers.

 *If there is code already in your functions.php then add just the line beginning with `add_filter` on a new line directly after the very first instance of `<?php`.*

+### I am not using the short-code so the styles are not working, can I still use the in-built styles without the short-code? ###

+Yes you can.
+This needs the following code added to your theme's functions.php.
+We purposely only display the stylesheet on pages where the short-code is active.

+    <?php
+    add_action( 'wp', 'a_z_listing_force_enable_styles', 99 );
+    ?>

+The sidebar widget styling also works in a similar manner, and will also respond to the same code above to forcibly enable it.

+You can add code which detects the page which the user is browsing and only enable the override on that page so that network requests are kept to a minimum (this is the same reason we detect usage of the short-code).

+    <?php
+    add_action( 'wp', 'your_override_wrapper_function', 99 );
+    function your_override_wrapper_function() {
+        if ( ! is_page( 'your-a-z-listing-page-slug-or-ID' ) ) { // ID is numeric, slug is a string.
+            return; // we don't want to run for anything except the page we're interested in.
+        }
+        a_z_listing_force_enable_styles(); // this is the page we want, so run the function to enqueue the styles.
+    }
+    ?>

 ### How do I disable the in-built styling? ###